 To save your passwords, just visit any of the websites and log in normally.
 A pop-up will appear asking whether to remember the password.
 If you click on the remember button your password will be saved and will be automatically filled the next time you open the website (provided you should be signed in Google Chrome browser with your Google account).

-Isn’t it simple and handy.
+Isn’t it simple and handy?
 If you have any queries and suggestions, please comment in the below comment section.
+Do not forget to check out these useful Google URLs to make the most out of your Google experience.